rust-lang/book/src/ch06-03-match.md

 ## More about patterns

-As we've just seen, patterns are powerful, yet complex.
-Let's take a whole section to cover all of the things that they can do.
+As we've just seen, patterns are powerful.
+They can also get complex, so let's take a whole section to cover all of the things that they can do.